Milnor Invariants and Twisted Whitney Towers: Introduction

 Let $\sL=\sL(m)$ denote the free Lie algebra (over the ground ring $\Z$) on generators $\{X_1,X_2,\ldots,X_m\}$.
 It is $\N$-graded, $\sL=\oplus_n \sL_n$, where the degree~$n$ part $\sL_n$ is the additive abelian group of length $n$ brackets, modulo Jacobi identities and self-annihilation relations $[X,X]=0$.
 The multiplicative abelian group $\frac{F_{n+1}}{F_{n+2}}$ of length $n+1$ commutators is isomorphic to $\sL_{n+1}$, with $x_i$ mapping to $X_i$ and commutators mapping to Lie brackets.

 In this setting, denote by $\mu_n^i(L)$ the image of the $i$-th longitude in $\sL_{n+1}$ under the above isomorphisms and define the \emph{order $n$ Milnor invariant} $\mu_n(L)$ by

-Note that $\mu_n(L)$ is the first non-vanishing ``total'' Milnor invariant and corresponds to {\em all} Milnor invariants of \emph{length} $n+2$, with repeating indices allowed \cite{M1,M2}.
+Then $\mu_n(L)$ is the first non-vanishing \emph{universal} Milnor invariant, in the sense that it determines {\em all} Milnor invariants of \emph{length} $n+2$ (with repeating indices allowed) \cite{M1,M2}.
+The original $\bar{\mu}$-invariants are computed from the longitudes via the Magnus expansion as integers modulo indeterminacies coming from invariants of shorter length.
 Since in this paper we are only concerned with first non-vanishing $\mu$-invariants, we do not use the ``bar'' notation $\bar{\mu}$.